 Wichita State University

-The 2016-17 season marks Colin Foster’s eighth as head women’s tennis coach at Wichita State.
+The 2016-17 season marks Colin Foster’s ninth as head women’s tennis coach at Wichita State.
 He was awarded a five-year contract extension in May of 2016 after a record-breaking sea-son that saw the Shockers rank as high as 13th nationally on their way to a school-record tying 27 dual wins.

 Under Foster’s leadership, the Shockers have been a Missouri Valley Conference juggernaut, sweeping the conference regular season and tournament championships in each of his first seven seasons.
 Since Foster’s arrival in August of 2009, WSU is a perfect 48-0 in MVC regular season matches and is 68-0 overall against Valley competition.

 Great experience, learned a lot, had fun, great facilities!